sdillavou/bellybuttonseg/README.md

 #### 1) Download example dataset.
-Run the following line inYou will be prompted to select a location for files to be saved.
+Run the following line.
+You will be prompted to select a location for files to be saved.
 ```
 python3 -m bellybuttonseg.example1
 ```